00006-5033-XX Ontruzant 150 MG (SAMSUNG BIOEPIS)

 Single agent in individuals who have received one or more prior treatments for metastatic disease

-In combination with pertuzumab as second-line therapy if ALL of the following:
+In combination with endocrine therapy with hormone receptor-positive or asymptomatic visceral disease if individual is ANY ONE of the following:

 Central nervous system cancer if ALL of the following: